Microsoft SQL Server

 Backup Permission Denied

 Cannot open backup device.
-Operating system error 5 (Access denied)Solutions:
+Operating system error 5 (Access denied)This error occurs when the SQL Server service account (typically mssql) cannot write to the backup directory.

 File Not Found After Backup (Local Mode)